AleksicIvan/guide/README.md

 # guide (vodi§ in Serbian)

-Vodi§ is a lightweight represenatation of a expert system that should provide some assistance and guidence in a legal matters such as registration of a real estate, paying taxes or registering a car.
+Vodi§ is a lightweight represenatation of an expert system that should provide some assistance and guidance in legal matters such as registration of a real estate, paying taxes or registering a vehicle.
 In its core the app is using [Clara-rules][2], expert system implemeneted in clojure programming language.
+Being a prototype, this is just a glimpse of possible features that this app could provide.

-Being a prototype this is just a glimpse of possible features that this app could provide.
-Basically, user starts with a  login/register screen, after that you are given a choice of selecting a type of service, than user chooses a city/town.
-In the end after expert system checks its knowledge base and delievers a rule user is presented a answer/result page with required information.
+Basically, user starts with a  login/register screen, after which they are given a choice of selecting type of service, followed by the option to choose a city/town.
+In the end after expert system checks its knowledge base and delievers a rule, user is presented with an answer/result page containing required information.

 Screen shots of app flow can be found [here][1].